-As of March 31, 1999, there were 15,017,469 shares of common stock outstanding assuming conversion of all shares of the preferred stock, which were held by 86 shareholders.
-Effective upon the close of this offering, holders of common stock are entitled to one vote per share on all matters to be voted upon by the shareholders.
-Holders of common stock will not have cumulative voting rights, and, therefore, holders of a majority of the shares voting for the election of directors will be able to elect all of the directors.
+As of August 31, 1999, there were 18,126,667 shares of common stock outstanding, which were held by 170 shareholders.
+Holders of common stock are entitled to one vote per share on all matters to be voted upon by the shareholders.
+Holders of common stock do not have cumulative voting rights, and, therefore, holders of a majority of the shares voting for the election of directors will be able to elect all of the directors.